Ipotrick/Daxa/README.md

 That said it is not meant to be the "ultimate vulkan can-do-anything abstraction"!
 It esposes the vulkan features that i personally (and a few other folks using daxa) use.
-The abstraction level is not too high, synchronization for example is still manual without the use of the taskgraph(TODO).
+This also means that features that i didnt use or needed yet personally in the projects that use daxa are not exposed, glaring examples would be that raster pipelines only have a vertex and fragment shader.

-Yet it changes a few fundamental things about vulkan, like the binding model.
+The abstraction level is not too high, synchronization for example is still manual without the use of the task lists (a simple rendergraph).

 ## List of notable features:
 * Easy initialization: Lots of defaults in creation of any resource.
 Much less boilderplate code then raw vulkan.